richarJ2002/NBodySimulator/README.md

 ## ROTATION SEQUENCES ##

-Whenever euler angles are involved, the rotation sequence is 321 (ZYX).
+Whenever euler angles are involved, the rotation sequence is 321 (ZXY).
+This means that, starting from the left, a rotation is performed about the Z, then Y then finally X axis.

 Positive rotation is defined with respect to the right hand rule.